 Loom is a free option with a Chrome extension that will let you do this.

 My favorite tool though is Dubb.
 I usually create a short personalized greeting (being sure to use the person’s name).
 I say who I am and explain that I am interested in finding out more about how they use English in their professional life.
 Just 30 seconds is all you need.
-Dubb will include a GIF thumbnail preview of your video which opens up the video when clicked.
+Dubb will include a GIF thumbnail preview which opens up the video when clicked.

 This is HUGELY more engaging than the typical boring, generic text based connection requests which people on LinkedIn are routinely spammed with.

 It’s essential that you don’t take a “mass broadcast” approach to LinkedIn lead gathering.
 That will almost certainly fail.
 Not only will your connection requests mostly get ignored but it runs the risk of having your account flagged by LinkedIn admins.
-In any case, new accounts on LinkedIn are limited to a total of 5000 connection requests so use them wisely (recently increased from 3000).
-Typically, you don’t want to send more than 20 connection requests per day.
-You are allowed 30,000 connection requests in total (i.e. including people who sent successful connection requests to you).
+In any case, you can send no more than 100 connection requests per week, and to be safe, you are probably best to keep it at a maximum of 80.
+You are allowed 30,000 connections in total although if you have Creator Mode enabled (see below) you can attract “Followers” who don’t count toward that limit.

 LinkedIn marketing, at its best, is a guerrilla marketing approach that can take time.
 But it’s better to spend the effort crafting 10 custom messages that might actually get a response, than to send 100 messages that end up in the “deleted” pile.
 Since it will require an investment of your time, build your list wisely (refer to the Money Matrix I mentioned earlier).